Khao Hom Fragrant Rice Oolong from Thailand, winner of a 3-Star Great Taste Award in 2017.

 What the Great Taste judges thought: “The leaf is of fantastic quality.
 The liquor has gentle, bakey rice notes, brassica and good umami flavour alongside creaminess and butteriness.”

 Khao Hom Fragrant Rice Oolong is a rather unusual tea for us at Curious Tea.
 We are purists when it comes to tea so normally we stay away from any favoured ones.
 Occasionally though we do include traditionally scented teas into our range that we think are outstandingly good, such as jasmine or ginseng scented ones.
 This oolong, however, is even more different.
 Not only does it include an unusual scenting agent but it also incorporates it into the mix of the leaves!
 It is grown around Santikhiri village (formerly Mae Salong) in Thailand, which is located around the highlands of Doi Mae Salong mountain, close to the border with Burma and Laos.
-Grown at an altitude of around 1,200-1,600 metres, it was plucked in summer 2017.
+Grown at an altitude of around 1,200-1,600 metres, it was plucked in spring 2022.

 Khao Hom Fragrant Rice Oolong is a scented oolong tea that is produced from a Jin Xuan Golden Daylily (金萱) TRES #12 cultivar that is most commonly known for being the leaf of choice for Milk Oolong.
 This cultivar was originally imported from Taiwan and is famous for its creamy and milky aroma, mouthfeel and taste.
 When this area of Thailand went from growing opium poppies to sustainable tea growing, many tea cultivars were imported from Taiwan in order to quickly establish a booming tea industry.
 Taiwanese cultivars were particularly attractive as the growing conditions that these cultivars were selected for matched well the growing conditions of northern Thailand.
 Furthermore many consider Taiwanese teas to be of fantastic quality hence fetching a premium price, something Thai tea growers were understandably attracted to.